GovindV101/30_day_tutorial/README.md

 Litmus7 30 day tutorial
 -----------------------

-Added mysql video hands on code
+- Added mysql video hands on code
+- Added assignemnt 1
+- Added assignemnt 2
+- ACCOMODATED THE CHANGES GIVEN, UPDATED THE NAMING CONVENTION BASED ON THE CONNECT, DROPPED SOME INDEXES FOR BETTER PERFOMANCE, ADDED SOME ATTRIBUTES FOR STATUS, ADDED CONSTRAINTS AND DEFAULT VALUES WHERE REQUIRED